What's the story behind the Sobol name?

 Dec 20, 2018

-"Sobol", originally "Sable" is predominantly a Jewish family name.
+"Sobol", in English "Sable" (a reference to sable hunters) is predominantly a Jewish family name.
 For Archiel, owner and operator of Sobol Inc., it is much more than just a moniker for his business.

 "Sobol" stands for dedication, dignity, commitment and honour.
 These principals — applied to all aspects of work and family life — have been cherished and valued for generations and is evident in their rich past.